nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > When this happens, you will see the following message:
 >
 > ```
-> This client is already saved as a contact.
+> This client already exists in the address book
 > ```
 >
 > **The duplicate contact will not be saved** to prevent redundancy.